input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 ## Multishares

-In *Ouroboros*, each stakeholder is presented as exactly one participant of the underlying VSS scheme.
+In the paper, each stakeholder is presented as exactly one participant of the underlying VSS scheme.
 However, it is natural that a stakeholder with more stake is more important than a stakeholder with less stake with regards to secret sharing.
 For instance, if three honest stakeholders control 60% of stake in